 The sun does not shine for twenty-four hours

 Contemplating all the money one would save with these smart appliances, there is one vital point to be noted—the sun does not shine for twenty-four hours.
 When the sun sets, the light energy is not available and the solar panels are rendered redundant.
 To top it off, this happens at night, which is a time when electricity is in high demand.

 This would require storage batteries into the solar panels, which could store the energy for later use at night.
-The current lot of roof top solar panels comes with battery boxes, which store the energy for the night.
+A current lot of rooftop solar panels comes with battery boxes, which store the energy for the night.
 In urban households across Bangalore, such a method is most welcome.
 Ask your interior designer how you can set up this system to save money on electricity bills.
 The idea is worth trying this summer.